Revenue and Features Editor, Co-host of Content Lab, 15+ Years of Writing and Teaching Experience

 If you’re heading into a website redesign, you want to know exactly what you’ll expect to spend to get the site you need.

-We believe that a GDD-built website will actually be cheaper than a traditionally-built site, even though it might at first appear more expensive.
+A GDD-built website will actually be cheaper than a traditionally-built site, even though it might at first appear more expensive.
 Beyond cost, a GDD-site will be more effective, too, ensuring that it best serves your business’ needs.

 Growth-driven design in practice

 Growth-driven design is a different way to build a website.
 Rather than building and launching your site, then handing it over to you, the GDD-minded agency will launch, test, and optimize, using data to make the best site possible.
-You pay your agency a monthly retainer for a set amount of time (usually 12 months), so they keep working with you to tweak and adjust your site.
+You pay your agency a monthly retainer for a set amount of time (usually nine to 12 months), so they keep working with you to tweak and adjust your site.

 Not only can you adapt your site for user behavior, but you can also pivot in response to your competitors — and to changes in the SEO landscape.
 If your industry seems to be moving in a certain direction, you can quickly follow suit.